blaztriglav/did-i/README.md

 I started coding/copy-pasting from Google and StackOverflow a year ago, so the code quality leaves a lot to be desired.
 If anyone wishes to demonstrate how a real programmer would code this, please do, as that would be an immense learning opportunity for me.

-The parts that aren't that strange in the code (namely the database setup and large parts of the EditHabits activity), are from my friend @nejctomsic, who has patiently helped me out, and managed to control his temper while trying to figure out what the hell I am doing in the code.
+The parts that aren't that strange in the code (namely the database setup and large parts of the EditHabits activity), are from my friend Nejc Tomsic (@Nordak), who has patiently helped me out, and managed to control his temper while trying to figure out what the hell I am doing in the code.

 * 	Will this app be developed further?